 9.6.
 If the User opts in to using one of our pre-build website templates hosted in our servers, upon request, ePOS Hybrid shall provide the User direct access to the website hosting control panel.
 Any necessary amendments to the website content, design, images and graphics shall be done by the User.

 9.7. ePOS Hybrid web ordering platform designs are pre-built and we do not make any customisations.

 9.8.
-This Section 9 is applicable to Users with a Quotation for a subscription to our Web Ordering software services.
+This Section 9 is applicable to Users with a subscription to our Web Ordering software services.

 10. Mobile Apps Ordering Services

 10.1. ePOS Hybrid provides mobile apps for Google Play Store and Apple Store suitable for mobile devices only.
 These mobile apps are with “Pre-built” designs and we do not make any customisations.

 10.2.
 If the User wishes to submit an app(s) to publish via their own Google and Apple accounts, the User is free to do so themselves.
 As per Data Protection regulations, ePOS Hybrid will not be able to access the User’s own mobile apps control panels.

 10.4. iHybrid Limited does not have any control over the app approval process.
 Google Play Store and Apple Store approve app submissions under their sole discretion.
 They may change their policies without any prior notice to anyone and may reject app submissions for any reason.
 If a submission is rejected, the User shall provide necessary information and evidence as requested by Google Play Store and/or Apple Store to resubmit the app(s).

 10.5.
 Google Play Store and Apple Store usually take up to seven (7) business days to approve apps.
 These timelines can change at any time and iHybrid Limited does not have any control over these timelines.